marxin/texi2rst-generated/sphinx/gcc/introduction-to-gcov-tool.rst

 * Collect the profiles for different set of inputs, and use this tool to merge them.
 One can specify the weight to factor in the relative importance of each input.

+* Collect profiles from target systems without a filesystem (freestanding environments).
+Merge the collected profiles with associated profiles present on the host system.
+One can specify the weight to factor in the relative importance of each input.

 * Rewrite the profile after removing a subset of the gcda files, while maintaining the consistency of the summary and the histogram.